IssyOhaga/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is my readme file for bit manipulation task
+Hi, This is my readme file for the bit manipulation task